Code-Institute-Submissions/jaydavis359-Molten-Java/README.md

 * [GitHub](https://github.com) - Used to store the code created for version control.
 * [Heroku](https://heroku.com/)- Used to deploy finished site.

+### Database
+* All products, categories, blog posts were added to the site using the Django admin

+## Deployment

 ## Testing
 * Details can be found in a separate [Testing](Testing.md/testing.md) page.

 ## Credits

 * [W3Schools](https://www.w3schools.com/) and [Stack Overflow](https://stackoverflow.com/) for all kinds of help during the project.
+* Youtube channel[Coding wit stein](https://www.youtube.com/c/CodeWithStein/) For help with the models for product reviews and blog comments

 ### Images